 Here, computational neuroscience means mimicking original computations made by the neuronal substratum and mastering their corresponding properties: computations are distributed and adaptive; they are performed without an homonculus or any central clock.
-Numerical schemes developed for distributed dynamical systems and algorithms elaborated for distributed computations are of central interest here [40], [49] and were the basis for several contributions in our group [55], [52], [57].
+Numerical schemes developed for distributed dynamical systems and algorithms elaborated for distributed computations are of central interest here [33], [42] and were the basis for several contributions in our group [47], [44], [49].
 Ensuring such a rigor in the computations associated to our systemic and large scale approach is of central importance.

 Equally important is the choice for the formalism of computation, extensively discussed in the connectionist domain.
-Spiking neurons are today widely recognized of central interest to study synchronization mechanisms and neuronal coupling at the microscopic level [41]; the associated formalism [46] can be possibly considered for local studies or for relating our results with this important domain in connectionism.
-Nevertheless, we remain mainly at the mesoscopic level of modeling, the level of the neuronal population, and consequently interested in the formalism developed for dynamic neural fields [38], that demonstrated a richness of behavior [42] adapted to the kind of phenomena we wish to manipulate at this level of description.
-Our group has a long experience in the study and adaptation of the properties of neural fields [52], [53] and their use for observing the emergence of typical cortical properties [45].
+Spiking neurons are today widely recognized of central interest to study synchronization mechanisms and neuronal coupling at the microscopic level [34]; the associated formalism [39] can be possibly considered for local studies or for relating our results with this important domain in connectionism.
+Nevertheless, we remain mainly at the mesoscopic level of modeling, the level of the neuronal population, and consequently interested in the formalism developed for dynamic neural fields [31], that demonstrated a richness of behavior [35] adapted to the kind of phenomena we wish to manipulate at this level of description.
+Our group has a long experience in the study and adaptation of the properties of neural fields [44], [45] and their use for observing the emergence of typical cortical properties [38].
 In the envisioned development of more complex architectures and interplay between structures, the exploration of mathematical properties such as stability and boundedness and the observation of emerging phenomena is one important objective.
-This objective is also associated with that of capitalizing our experience and promoting good practices in our software production (cf. § 6.1).
+This objective is also associated with that of capitalizing our experience and promoting good practices in our software production.
 In summary, we think that this systemic approach also brings to computational neuroscience new case studies where heterogenous and adaptive models with various time scales and parameters have to be considered jointly to obtain a mastered substratum of computation.
-This is particularly critical for large scale deployments, as we will discuss in $\S 6.1$).
+This is particularly critical for large scale deployments.